viridia/quill/README.md

 You can also update Mutables in place via `.update()`, which takes a callback that is passed a reference to the mutable data.

+## Hook methods and the Cx object

+The `Cx` context object is passed as a parameter when creating view templates or building views.
+This object contains a reference to the tracking scope, which tracks the set of reactive dependencies for the current template.

+`Cx` includes a number of methods for managing state, known as "hook functions".
+This use of the word "hook" comes from React.js and means effectively the same thing: a method which gives access to implicit state associated the current template.
+"Implicit state" refers to the fact that you don't need to manually allocate and deallocate the data returned by the hook.

+Hook results are automatically memoized based on calling order: the first hook called within a template will always return the same result no matter how many times it is called, the same is true for the second hook and so on.
+This means, however, that it is important to call the hooks in the same order every tine - if try to call hooks conditionally in an if-statement, or in a loop, this is an error and will cause a panic.

+Here are some of the most frequently-used hooks:

+- `create_mutable()` has already been discussed in the previous section.
+- `create_effect(closure, deps)` runs a callback, but only when `deps` changes.
+- `create_memo(factory, deps)` returns a memoized value which is recomputed when `deps` changes.
+- `create_entity()` spawns a new, empty entity id.
+This entity will automatically be despawned when the template instance is despawned.
+- `create_callback(system)` registers a new one-shot system.
+The returned object can be passed to child widgets and other functions, and used to receive events.

+`Cx` also has some additional methods which are not technically hooks because they don't need to be called in a specific order:

+- `use_resource()` returns a reference to the specified `Resource`.
+- `use_component()` returns a reference to the specifie `Component`.

+The Quill Obsidian crate extends the `Cx` trait by adding some addional hooks:

+- `is_hovering()` returns true if the mouse is hovering over the current element.
+- `is_focused()` returns true if the element has keyboard focus.
+There are other variations such as `is_focus_visible()`.
+- `use_element_rect(id)` returns the screen rect of a widget, given an entity id.
+- `create_bistable_transition(open)` creates a simple state machine which can be used when animating elements that have an "entering" and "exiting" animation.

 ## Element::from_entity() and explicit entity ids

 Elements normally spawn a new Entity when they are built.
 However, there are cases where you want